 The deepest part of the ocean is the abyssal zone, which is at depths of 4000 m or greater.
-The abyssal zone (Figure 44.21) is very cold and has very high pressure, high oxygen content, and low nutrient content.
+The abyssal zone (Figure 44.21) is very cold and has very high pressure, very low or no oxygen content, and high nutrient content as the dead and decomposing material that drifts down from the layers above.
 There are a variety of invertebrates and fishes found in this zone, but the abyssal zone does not have plants because of the lack of light.
 Hydrothermal vents are found primarily in the abyssal zone; chemosynthetic bacteria utilize the hydrogen sulfide and other minerals emitted from the vents.
 These chemosynthetic bacteria use the hydrogen sulfide as an energy source and serve as the base of the food chain found in the abyssal zone.

 Coral reefs are ocean ridges formed by marine invertebrates, comprising mostly cnidarians and molluscs, living in warm shallow waters within the photic zone of the ocean.
 They are found within 30˚ north and south of the equator.
 The Great Barrier Reef is perhaps the best-known and largest reef system in the world—visible from the International Space Station!
 This massive and ancient reef is located several miles off the northeastern coast of Australia.
 Other coral reef systems are fringing islands, which are directly adjacent to land, or atolls, which are circular reef systems surrounding a former landmass that is now underwater.
 The coral organisms (members of phylum Cnidaria) are colonies of saltwater polyps that secrete a calcium carbonate skeleton.
 These calcium-rich skeletons slowly accumulate, forming the underwater reef (Figure 44.23).
 Corals found in shallower waters (at a depth of approximately 60 m or about 200 ft) have a mutualistic relationship with photosynthetic unicellular algae.
 The relationship provides corals with the majority of the nutrition and the energy they require.
 The waters in which these corals live are nutritionally poor and, without this mutualism, it would not be possible for large corals to grow.
 Some corals living in deeper and colder water do not have a mutualistic relationship with algae; these corals attain energy and nutrients using stinging cells called cnidocytes on their tentacles to capture prey.